-These soft chocolate chip cookies are cookie jar material.
+These soft, homemade chocolate chip cookies are cookie jar material.
 Loaded with dates, granola and coconut, they will keep a long time!

 This post may contain affiliate links Please see our disclosure policy.

 Manservant is not one to turn down dessert, especially when it comes to homemade chocolate chip cookies.